johangithub/AFMAN11-217v1/chp6.md

 6.5.4.6.
 Alternate minimums.
 Some civil and foreign approaches may have or NA in the remarks.
 The tells civilian pilots that the alternate minimums for the approach are non-standard and they must look in the front of the IAP book for new alternate minimums.
 Since Air Force alternate minimums are published in AFI 11-202V3, Air Force pilots may disregard the weather minimums listed under the .
 The NA does apply to USAF aircrews and has very serious implications.
 The NA tells civilian and military pilots that the specific approach cannot be used to qualify the field as an alternate either because of lack of weather reporting facilities and/or the lack of capability to monitor the NAVAID.
 Without weather reporting facilities at the airport a pilot will not be able to get a specific forecast for that airport as required by AFI 11202V3.
 The lack of monitoring capability of the navigation facilities is a bigger problem.
 Without a monitoring capability the pilot won't get any advance warning if the NAVAID is not operating.
 This means if the NAVAID goes off the air, there is no one to issue a NOTAM to inform the pilot of the situation before an attempt is made to identify and use the NAVAID.

 6.5.4.7.
 Declared Distances.
 Declared distances are normally associated with airports affected by close-in development, or encroachment.
-In order to maintain standard -safety zones‖ around runways, the airport manager may implement declared distances to artificially reduce the size of the runway for the purpose of increasing the distance from the runway to close-in encroachment.
+In order to maintain standard "safety zones" around runways, the airport manager may implement declared distances to artificially reduce the size of the runway for the purpose of increasing the distance from the runway to close-in encroachment.
 Runways outside of the NAS and ICAO airports may also have declared distances.
 These may not be indicated on the IAP or airfield diagram, and additional pre-flight planning may be required to determine what the distances are.
 During mission planning, you will know if the airport you intent to transit has declared distances assigned if you see a black square with a white D ( D ) on the aerodrome sketch portion of the approach plate and the Airport Diagram.
-Since this symbol is in negative writing, it is referred to as the -Negative D‖.
-The distances referred to by the -Negative D‖ symbol are found in the NACO produced Airport/Facility Directory (A/FD) or region supplement, and in the NGA-produced IFR Supplement.
-If checking the IFR Supplement, they are listed in the -RMKS‖ section under the -RSTD‖ title.
+Since this symbol is in negative writing, it is referred to as the "Negative D".
+The distances referred to by the "Negative D" symbol are found in the NACO produced Airport/Facility Directory (A/FD) or region supplement, and in the NGA-produced IFR Supplement.
+If checking the IFR Supplement, they are listed in the "RMKS" section under the "RSTD" title.
 Declared distances do not affect the actual runway dimensions as published in the airport sketch.
 Declared distances for takeoff and landing are not provided on airport diagrams.
 Stored runway data in the FMS NAV database does not include declared distances.

 6.5.4.7.1.
 Declared distances include the following four terms (which may or may not match the definitions in your aircraft performance manual).